Refresh Token

 The refresh token typically has a longer lifetime than the access tokens, and can be defined in the client metadata.

 If the refresh token request uses DPoP, and the client is public, then the refresh token must also be DPoP bound.
-It is recommended to sender-constraint the refresh token, instead of rotating refresh tokens.

 Table 1: Specifications